 - In a large bowl, dissolve yeast in warm water.
 Add 1/4 cup sugar, eggs, sour cream, 6 tablespoons butter, salt and 2 cups flour.
 Beat until smooth.
 Stir in enough remaining flour to form a soft dough.

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

-- Meanwhile, combine the coconut, orange peel and remaining sugar; set aside.
+- Meanwhile, combine the coconut, orange zest and remaining sugar; set aside.
 Punch dough down.
-Turn onto a floured surface; roll into an 18-in. x 10-in. rectangle.
+Turn onto a floured surface; roll into an 18x10-in. rectangle.
 Melt remaining butter; brush over dough.
 Spread coconut mixture over dough.
 Roll up, jelly-roll style, starting with a long side; pinch seam to seal.